josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 ---

-## 25. 🇺🇦 2022: Ukraine Breaks Several Comfortable Assumptions
+## 35. 🇺🇦 2022: Ukraine Breaks Several Comfortable Assumptions

-Russia's full-scale invasion of Ukraine brought high-intensity state warfare back into Europe on a scale Western governments had not experienced for decades.
+Russia's full-scale invasion of Ukraine returned high-intensity state warfare to Europe at a scale Western governments had not experienced for decades.

 It highlighted the continuing importance of: